MicrosoftDocs/PowerShell-Docs/reference/v3/Scheduled Job/New-JobTrigger.md

 ### Example 3: Weekly Schedule
 ```
-PS C:\>New-JobTrigger –Weekly –DaysOfWeek Monday, Wednesday, Friday –At "23:00" –WeeksInterval 4
+PS C:\>New-JobTrigger -Weekly -DaysOfWeek Monday, Wednesday, Friday -At "23:00" -WeeksInterval 4
 Id Frequency Time                  DaysOfWeek                  Enabled
 -- --------- ----                  ----------                  -------
 0  Weekly    9/21/2012 11:00:00 PM {Monday, Wednesday, Friday} True
 ```

-This command creates a job trigger that starts a scheduled job every 4 weeks on Monday, Wednesday, and Friday at 2300 hours \(11:00 PM\).
+This command creates a job trigger that starts a scheduled job every 4 weeks on Monday, Wednesday, and Friday at 2300 hours (11:00 PM).

 You can also enter the DaysOfWeek parameter value in integers, such as "-DaysOfWeek 1, 5".